averyhiebert/groundstation/documentation/overview.md

 hardware componnets are necessary: the transmitter on the rocket, the software defined radio (SDR) stick, and a suitable antenna.

-The transmitter on the rocket is a commercial off-the-shelf tracking unit sold by [BigRedBee](http://www.bigredbee.com/), with a suitable antenna, battery, and the like.
+The transmitter on the rocket is a commercial off-the-shelf "BeeLine GPS" unit sold by [BigRedBee](http://www.bigredbee.com/), with a suitable antenna, battery, and the like.
 This obviously needs to be placed somewhere on the rocket that isn't blocked by